SKN-SEP/AV/hardware-setup/rc-car/car-tests/README.md

 | Steering  | -100 to 100 |
 | Throttle  | -1, 0, 1|

-> **Important**: In the final production firmware, we moved away from JSON to a raw binary packet structure to minimize latency and CPU overhead on the ESP32.
+> **Important**: In the final production firmware, we moved away from JSON to a raw binary packet structure to minimize latency and CPU overhead on the MCU.